danielharrell/open-eyes-lect-2017-18/Open.md

 passage as an argument against openness, despite how it begins, against the closedness of moral stupidity.
-For it is in her emergence from this stupidity, along with her desire, in devotion, to transcend herself, that Dorothea suffers a kind of blindness towards her husband, deeper than any delusions of his greatness.
+For it is in her emergence from this stupidity, along with her desire, in devotion, to transcend herself in life, that Dorothea suffers a kind of blindness towards her husband, deeper than any delusions of his greatness.
 To see him truly, then, is *not* to see him as a lesser man, without the strength or wisdom to make her wise and strong in turn.
 It is rather to see him as another self, which makes her a self in turn, no matter how selfless she yearns to be.

 But this suggests something false in self-transcendence, even if it were possible.
 For it can blind one to the selfhood in others that we might say makes for true transcendence in recognition, not renunciation.
-An openness of recognition, in other words, is an openness enclosed in selfhood.
+And an openness of recognition, then, is an openness still enclosed in selfhood.

 But now suppose we were ready to accept this argument against openness.
 What should we make, then, of this later